-- 1. From the Apple menu, select Control Panels, then click Monitors and Sound. - 2.
+- 1. From the Apple menu, select Control Panels, then click Monitors or Monitors and Sound. - 2.
 Click the Arrange icon. - 3.
 Drag one monitor icon on top of the other.
 This lets you display on the projector screen as well as the LCD screen. - 4.
-If this option isn't available, click the Monitor icon. - 5.
+If the Arrange icon isn't available, click the Monitor icon. - 5.
 Select one of the listed Simulscan resolutions.
 (Allow a few seconds for the projector to sync up after making the selection.)